 I need information about...

-Doctors inject chemotherapy for carcinoma of unknown primary origin (CUP) into one of your veins.
-This lets it spread through your entire body to kill cancer cells.
-The drugs you receive depend on the area of your body where the cancer first showed signs.
-Your doctor may give you chemotherapy in an attempt to cure CUP.
+You may take chemotherapy for CUP as a pill you swallow.
+Or may be injected into one of your veins.
+Then the medicine spreads through your body to kill cancer cells.
+The medicine you receive depends on the area of your body where the cancer first showed signs.
+Your healthcare provider may give you chemotherapy to try to cure CUP.
 Or you may get it to try to slow the growth of the cancer.

-Chemotherapy is often given in combinations of two or more drugs.
-The exact chemotherapy "cocktail" will depend on where the cancer has spread to, what coexisting medical problems you have, the toxic effects the chemotherapy may have, and where it is most likely that the cancer started.
-These are common drugs used to treat CUP:
+Chemotherapy is often given as two or more medicines.
+The medicines used will depend on where the cancer has spread to and what other health issues you have.
+They’ll also depend on the toxic effects the chemotherapy may have and where in your body the cancer most likely started.
+Common drugs used to treat CUP include the following:

 VePesid or VP-16 (etoposide)